The right to healthcare when you work in Denmark

 - as well as a copy of your employment contract.

-You should also get the blue EU health card from the country you work in, and the Danish municipality is responsible for issuing this.
+You should also get the blue European Health Insurance Card (EHIC) from the country you work in, and the Danish municipality is responsible for issuing this.
 The card gives you the right to healthcare in all European countries.

 The card states your name, CPR number and contact details for your doctor in Denmark.
-For more information, please contact Försäkringskassan (Swedish Social Insurance Agency) at the information centre at Øresunddirekt in Malmö.
+For more information, please contact Försäkringskassan (The Swedish Social Insurance Agency) at the information centre at Øresunddirekt in Malmö.